LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

     - Results, including an image with numbered outlines of mitochondria and a CSV file containing their parameters, are saved in the same directory.
     - Usage: Open a segmented picture ("alpha_WT_control_SEG_02.tif"), then run the macro.
 Results are saved in the directory of the segmented picture.

-General naming convention of our images:
+Naming convention of our images:
 - Experiment Name_DIC_number.tif = DIC image;
 - Experiment Name_pro_number.tif = fluorescence image with mitochondria;
 - Experiment Name_SEG_number.tif = segmented mitochondria image;